Simon Stålenhag: Books

 Most of Stålenhag's artwork was initially available online, before later being released for sale as prints.
-Since then, it has been turned into two narrative art books: Tales from the Loop (Swedish Ur Varselklotet) in 2014 and Things from the Flood (Swedish Flodskörden) in 2016.
+Since then, it has been turned into two narrative art books: Tales from the Loop (Ur Varselklotet in Swedish) in 2014 and Things from the Flood (Flodskörden in Swedish) in 2016.
 Both focus on the construction of a supermassive particle accelerator called the Loop.

-More recently, Stålenhag has covered the western United States in a third artbook, The Electric State, which was also crowdfunded via Kickstarter.
-It is centered around a girl and her robotic companion traversing the fictional state of Pacifica.
+Stålenhag covered the western United States in a third art book, The Electric State, which was crowdfunded via Kickstarter.
+It is centered around a teenage girl and her robotic companion traversing the fictional state of Pacifica in an attempt to find her long-lost younger brother.
 Simon & Schuster published the UK edition in September 2018, and Skybound Books published a North American edition the following month.
 The Electric State (the Simon & Schuster edition) was one out of six finalists for the Arthur C. Clarke Award in 2019.
 Also in 2019, the Skybound edition was shortlisted for the Art Book category of the Locus Award.

 Stålenhag's fourth art book, The Labyrinth, was announced in late 2020.
 As with his previous books, a crowdfunding campaign was run on Kickstarter to fund its printing and distribution.
+Image Comics published the North American edition for wide release in November 2021.

+In August 2024, Free League Publishing launched a Kickstarter page for Stålenhag's fifth book.
+Described as his "most personal work yet", Swedish Machines explores masculinity, sexuality, and time in an alternate version of Mälaröarna outside of Stockholm, Stålenhag's hometown.

 Adaptations

-In 2016, a Kickstarter campaign was launched to fund a tabletop role-playing game called Tales from the Loop, based on the book of the same name; Set in the 1980s and in either the United States or Sweden, players roleplay as a group of teenagers dealing with the impact of the Loop; this focus on nostalgia and young protagonists meant multiple media outlets compared it to the TV series Stranger Things.
+In 2016, a Kickstarter campaign was launched to fund a tabletop role-playing game called Tales from the Loop, based on the book of the same name.
+Set in the 1980s, in either the United States or Sweden, players roleplay as a group of teenagers dealing with the impact of the Loop; this focus on nostalgia and young protagonists meant multiple media outlets compared it to the TV series Stranger Things.
 Different classes of characters are equivalent to stereotypical childhood roles, for example, "Jock", "Bookworm", or "Computer Geek".

-An English-language television series, Tales from the Loop, produced by Amazon Studios in conjunction with Fox 21 Television Studios, Indio Film, and 6th & Idaho Moving for Amazon Prime, was released in its entirety on 3 April 2020, and adapts elements from Stålenhag's narrative art books.
+An English-language television series, Tales from the Loop, produced by Amazon Studios in conjunction with Fox 21 Television Studios, Indio Film, and 6th & Idaho Moving for Amazon Prime, was released in its entirety on 3 April 2020 and adapts elements from Stålenhag's narrative art books.
 The initial season comprises eight episodes of 50–57 minutes each.
 All screenplays were written by Nathaniel Halpern, while each episode had a unique director from a diverse pool, including Mark Romanek, Andrew Stanton, and Jodie Foster.

-The movie rights for The Electric State were sold to the Russo brothers in 2017, and plans for an adaptation were most recently confirmed in 2019.
-Slated to direct and produce are It: Chapter One and Chapter Two creators Andy Muschietti and Barbara Muschietti, respectively.
+The movie rights for The Electric State were sold to the Russo brothers in 2017, and plans for an adaptation were confirmed in 2019.
+Producers for the film include It: Chapter One and Chapter Two creators Andy Muschietti and Barbara Muschietti.
+The film adaptation was released by Netflix on 14 March 2025.